Danger in Mexico?

 I recently spent 10 days in Mexico City and have to admit I too had my preconceived notions about how dangerous and downright tough the place would be.
 Walking around the areas where most tourists spend their time, however, felt as safe as strolling around Manhattan or South Beach.

 There is indeed plenty of crime in Mexico, just as there is plenty of crime in the United States.
 In both places though, that crime is not equally distributed.

 You often hear statistics like, “200 Americans have been killed in Mexico since 2004,” or “one American dies every week in Mexico,” but without any context as to what that really means.
-Roughly 17 million U.S. tourists visited Mexico in 2008.
+Wtih over 10 million U.S. tourists visiting Mexico in 2016.
 That’s a mighty big number.
 If you put that many people in one place it would be the fifth-largest state in America!
 In that context 70 deaths a year would make a large state’s governor pretty happy.

 The State Department maintains a database of Americans who died on foreign soil, along with their causes of death.
 The Houston Chronicle dug a little further into the story and found that only 70 of those 200 people killed in Mexico were innocent victims of crime.
 Many were “victims labeled hitmen, drug dealers, human smugglers or gang members, based on published investigators’ accusations.
 Others were drug users or wanted for crimes in the United States.”

 So in other words, the incidences of an American tourist getting killed by a criminal in Mexico over that four-year period were roughly 70 people out of 58 million visitors.
 That equates to 1 in 842,857, or 0.0000012 percent.
 To put that in perspective, those odds lie somewhere between your chance of dying in an airplane crash (1 in 659,779) and being killed by flesh-eating bacteria (1 in 1,252,488).